 There are no qualification requirements for this course.

-Degree Subject - Any Subject Degree Classification 2.1 or equivalent.
-A 2:2 may be considered with relevant work experience.
+Degree Subject - Excluding Social Work Degree Classification 2.2.
 GCSE Requirements: GCSE English Language grade C (i.e. 4) and GCSE Mathematics grade C (i.e. 4) All applicants are required to have gained at least 6 months (this is not required all in one block) paid or voluntary work experience of helping people and working with others in a Social Work/Social Care environment.
 If shortlisted and invited to interview, applicants will be required to provide an additional reference.
 This should be a professional reference providing details of your ability in a caring/helping capacity, to complement your academic reference provided on the UCAS application.